(512) 524-2336

 Asthma

-The “classic” signs and symptoms of asthma are intermittent dyspnea, cough, and wheezing.
-A pattern of respiratory symptoms occur with exposure to triggers (eg, allergen, exercise, viral infection) and resolve with trigger avoidance or asthma medication is typical of asthma.
-Some patients will report all three of the classic symptoms of asthma, while others may report only one or two.
+The “classic” signs and symptoms of asthma include intermittent dyspnea, cough, and wheezing.
+A pattern of respiratory symptoms that occurs with exposure to triggers (e.g., allergens, exercise, viral infections) and resolves with trigger avoidance or asthma medication is typical of asthma.
+Some patients may report all three classic symptoms, while others may report only one or two.

 Cholesterol

-High cholesterol, also known as Hypercholesterolemia, is a major risk factor for heart disease and stroke and cardiovascular disease (CVD) is the most common cause of death in the United States.
+High cholesterol, also known as hypercholesterolemia, is a major risk factor for heart disease, stroke, and cardiovascular disease (CVD), which is the most common cause of death in the United States.
 High cholesterol affects over 42 million Americans.
-High cholesterol can be inherited, but it’s often the result of unhealthy lifestyle choices, and thus preventable and treatable.
-A healthy diet, regular exercise and sometimes medication can go a long way toward reducing high cholesterol.
+While it can be inherited, it is often the result of unhealthy lifestyle choices and is therefore preventable and treatable.
+A healthy diet, regular exercise, and sometimes medication can significantly reduce high cholesterol.

 Depression/Anxiety

-Anxiety disorders and depressive disorders are highly prevalent conditions that frequently co-occur The age of onset patterns for anxiety and mood disorders appear distinct.
-Onset of anxiety was most likely to occur early in life, with few new cases after age 20 and prevalence of major depression increased significantly after age 20.
+Anxiety disorders and depressive disorders are highly prevalent conditions that frequently co-occur.
+The age of onset patterns for anxiety and mood disorders appear distinct.
+Anxiety disorders are most likely to begin early in life, with few new cases occurring after age 20, while the prevalence of major depression increases significantly after age 20.

 Diabetes